Let’s be honest, how many of you hear something, a light bulb goes off, and you immediately use it?

 They give a fire hose full of information, but there’s only so much time to absorb it.

 The owner may have shown exactly how they sold their products when they first started out...

 The trainer may have presented everything the sales associate would need for the new product launch…

 The sales representative, at their store meeting may have felt great having presented twenty ideas on how to sell more of their line.

-Except information overload leads to many people shutting down.
+Except information overload leads to shutting down for many people.

 I know I did.

-Many times I attended sales meetings and thought to myself, or jotted on a pad of paper, do this.
+I often attended sales meetings and thought to myself, or jotted on a pad of paper, do this.

-Then I’d hear something else and I’d think…also do this.
+Then I’d hear something else and think…also do this.

 The list was so long I did nothing but file it away.